act-now-coalition/covid-data-model/api/README.V1.md

 ## Introduction

-The Covid Act Now API provides the same data that powers [covidactnow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
+The Covid Act Now API provides the same data that powers [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
+Read our [blog post](https://blog.covidactnow.org/covidactnow-api-launch/) annoucing the API for more context and background.

 ### Update frequency